Amit-Git-project/Web-Scrapping-of-Car24.com/README.md

 # Web-Scrapping of Car24.com
-This repository contain a ipynb file showing how i scrapped the website car24.com
+This repository contains a Jupyter Notebook file demonstrating how I scraped data from the website car24.com.
+The scraping process was carried out using Selenium, and the extracted data was saved into a CSV file using Pandas.